 Forex market makers are large financial companies and banks whose transactions make up a significant portion of the total volume of Forex trading, giving them influence on currency exchange rates.
 Large international banks that trade currency worth tens of billions of U.S. dollars on a daily basis are usually referred to as market makers.

-The largest and best known market makers include: Deutsche Bank, Barclays Capital and UBS AG.
-A bank’s share in overall trading volume is more important than its total capital in determining whether or not the bank is a market maker.
+The largest and best known market makers include: Deutsche Bank, Barclays Capital, UBS AG, etc. A bank’s share in overall trading volume is more important than its total capital in determining whether or not the bank is a market maker.
 In other words, what matters is a bank’s actual ability to influence movement on the market by offering its buy and sell prices.
-Even small and medium-sized financial companies can be Forex market makers.
-As a market maker, our company provides its partners and clients with trading services on the Forex and financial markets.
+Even small and medium-sized financial companies can be forex market makers.
+EXNESS, also a market maker, offers partners and clients trading services in the currency and financial markets.